SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 poetry is dead: long live poetry”<br>
 http://internetpoetry.co.uk/doctrine<br>

+“We are living in a fake world.
+But we find reality in this fake world.”<br>
+– Haruki Murakami<br>

 “The simple act of moving information from one place to another today constitutes a significant cultural act in and of itself.”<br>
 – Kenneth Goldsmith<br>
 http://epc.buffalo.edu/authors/goldsmith/goldsmith_boring.html<br>